 Does anyone actually like the plasticky chewing gum that lurks in the center of these things?
 We didn’t think so.

 It’s all fun and games until you think you’re biting into a root beer bottle cap and it turns out to be an orange one that tastes like medicine.
-We want treats, not tricks!
+Give us treats, not tricks!

 Had we wanted to eat chalk for dessert, we would’ve done so when our kindergarten teacher wasn’t looking.

 Listen, these peanut-nougat bars are just fine, if settling for fine on the most sugary holiday of the year is your thing.
-But turn them into Snickers dip and they’re actually worth something.
+But turn them into Snickers dip and now we're talking.

-We’d kinda sorta like these fall-ified lollypops, if they didn’t threaten to rip our teeth clean from our mouth in one go.
+We’d kinda sorta like these fall-ified lollipops—if they didn’t threaten to rip our teeth clean from our mouth in one go.
 Eat at your own risk, folks.

 Like the Michael Bluth of the Halloween candy haul: Fine…but pretty boring compared to the rest of the family.
 (The one exception—and this is crucial—is if the neighbor is giving out full-size chocolate bars.)